Qualified doctors Certified medications Online consultation with aftercare

 High blood pressure

-High blood pressure and menopause: what you need to know
+High blood pressure and menopause

 I have a healthy diet, I exercise twice a week, I've cut back on alcohol, and I still have high blood pressure.
 It's not something you can always control. - Natascha (age 53)